choreonoid/choreonoid-doc/en/basics/sceneview.rst

 * Perform point rendering in wireframe mode

- When the "Wireframe Display" in the Scene Bar is turned ON, point rendering is performed.
+ When the "Wireframe rendering" in the Scene Bar is turned ON, point rendering is performed.

 * Perform double rendering when generating new display lists